 In the context of economic crime, the past three decades have seen a sustained legislative policy of extending the jurisdiction of the UK authorities.
 For certain economic crimes, authorities may bring prosecutions in the United Kingdom notwithstanding that all the relevant criminal conduct occurred overseas.
 The most obvious example is the Bribery Act 2010 (the Act), which we discuss further below.
 In line with the United Kingdom’s extension of its jurisdictional reach, the authorities have increased their coordination and co-operation with other countries’ prosecutors.
 The trend towards greater cross-border information sharing and coordinated investigations is likely to continue in accordance with ongoing domestic and international obligations.
 The courts have also shown a willingness to endorse that trend.
-In the recent KBR case, the High Court held that information notices issued by the Serious Fraud Office (SFO) under section 2 of the Criminal Justice Act 1988 can have extraterritorial effect where a ‘sufficient connection’ exists between an overseas company and England and Wales.
+In the KBR case, the High Court held that information notices issued by the Serious Fraud Office (SFO) under section 2 of the Criminal Justice Act 1988 can have extraterritorial effect where a ‘sufficient connection’ exists between an overseas company and England and Wales.
 In particular, the court observed that SFO investigations should not be ‘frustrated or stymied’ on the basis that evidence may be held on computer systems located outside the jurisdiction.
+In April 2019, the Supreme Court granted KBR permission to challenge that decision, and the appeal is yet to be heard.
 This chapter provides an overview of the extraterritorial aspects of UK law regarding economic crime.

 In overview, the Act came into force on 1 July 2011 and created offences of (1) offering, promising or giving a bribe and (2) requesting, agreeing to receive or accepting a bribe either in the United Kingdom or abroad, in the public or private sectors, more specifically: